The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Together, these suggest structural rather than cyclical change in American strategic orientation — a shift in where American military power is directed that will persist regardless of which administration is in office, driven by the underlying logic of great power competition with China rather than by any particular political moment.

-For European defence planners, this is the central challenge.
+For European defense planners, this is the central challenge.
 Previous warnings about American disengagement proved premature across multiple decades.

-The present convergence of strategic, doctrinal, and political signals is different in character, and hedging against its consequences has become the organising principle of European defence investment rather than a marginal theoretical concern.
+The present convergence of strategic, doctrinal, and political signals is different in character, and hedging against its consequences has become the organizing principle of European defense investment rather than a marginal theoretical concern.

-Germany’s Rearmament Is the Most Consequential European Defence Development Since the Cold War
+Germany’s Rearmament Is the Most Consequential European Defense Development Since the Cold War

 Germany’s response to this new strategic reality is the most significant transformation of European security since German reunification in 1990.

-Chancellor Friedrich Merz‘s government has undertaken a constitutional change removing the borrowing limit for defence spending, approved a budget with multibillion-euro investments in armour, artillery, air defence, ammunition production, and modernisation, and publicly committed to Germany becoming the strongest conventional army in Europe by the end of the decade — a goal that would have been politically inconceivable before 2022 given Germany’s postwar constitutional culture of strategic restraint.
+Chancellor Friedrich Merz‘s government has undertaken a constitutional change removing the borrowing limit for defense spending, approved a budget with multibillion-euro investments in armor, artillery, air defense, ammunition production, and modernization, and publicly committed to Germany becoming the strongest conventional army in Europe by the end of the decade — a goal that would have been politically inconceivable before 2022 given Germany’s postwar constitutional culture of strategic restraint.

 The scale of German procurement is without peacetime precedent in the Federal Republic’s history.
 Several hundred upgraded Leopard 2 tanks.
-Up to 5,000 Boxer armoured personnel carriers in multiple configurations.
+Up to 5,000 Boxer armored personnel carriers in multiple configurations.

 €70.3 billion specifically allocated for ammunition production — a figure reflecting the lessons learned from Ukraine about the scale of consumption in high-intensity conventional conflict.

-A first defence strategy published in April 2026 explicitly names Russia as the central threat, mentioning it seventeen times, and frames German rearmament in terms of providing the Bundeswehr with meaningful capability to contribute to NATO collective defence rather than simply maintaining a minimal defence posture.
+A first defense strategy published in April 2026 explicitly names Russia as the central threat, mentioning it seventeen times, and frames German rearmament in terms of providing the Bundeswehr with meaningful capability to contribute to NATO collective defense rather than simply maintaining a minimal defense posture.

 The limitations are real and acknowledged.

-The April 2026 defence strategy has drawn criticism from defence analysts for underweighting the new-paradigm capabilities — autonomous systems, AI-supported reconnaissance and fire control, drone defence, and electronic warfare — that Ukraine has demonstrated are decisive in modern high-intensity conflict.
+The April 2026 defense strategy has drawn criticism from defense analysts for underweighting the new-paradigm capabilities — autonomous systems, AI-supported reconnaissance and fire control, drone defense, and electronic warfare — that Ukraine has demonstrated are decisive in modern high-intensity conflict.

 Germany continues to allocate a relatively small and declining share of its procurement budget to these categories compared to Poland, which has increased its budget allocation to new-paradigm weapons eightfold since 2020, or the United Kingdom, which has more than doubled its spending on these capabilities in absolute terms.